 Turnover

-Turnover of the company consists of amounts receivable for market access services provided to professional trading teams and brokerage income.
-Turnover is recognised in line with accrual accounting bases on fees receivable for services provided in the financial year.
+Turnover of the company consists of amounts receivable from professional clients for execution services in financial instruments.
+Turnover is recognised in line with accrual accounting basis on fees receivable for services provided in the financial year.

 Tangible fixed assets